Lymphoma symptoms

 Signs and symptoms of lymphoma

-If the lymphoma is in the chest area, symptoms may include a cough, difficulty swallowing or shortness of breath.
+If the lymphoma is in the chest area, symptoms may include:

 Sometimes pressure from swollen lymph nodes may cause pain.
 For example, it can cause pain in an area such as the tummy (abdomen).
 This is not common.

-Rarely, and only in Hodgkin lymphoma, a symptom is aching or painful swollen lymph nodes soon after drinking alcohol.
+A symptom of Hodgkin lymphoma, is aching or painful swollen lymph nodes soon after drinking alcohol.
+But this is rare.

 Lymphoma can also cause symptoms that affect the whole body, including: